Description of Classes

 is offered to students in kindergarten and up.
 This class will focus on the wide range of styles such as breaking, locking, popping, funk, and whacking.
 What separates hip hop from other styles of dance is its improvisational nature which will be used to bring self expression and warm sense of community among the students and teachers

-Adult Tap & Jazz / Hip Hop Classes
+Adult Tap / Jazz / Ballet

 are an eight week low level class that gets you moving, learn some basic steps and moves, laugh and, well...cross that one off your bucket list.
 Cost is $70 for the eight weeks per genre.
 No $10 registration fee is needed, payment in full upon registration.
 This sessions will be scheduled throughout the year, with notice of upcoming sessions on the HOME PAGE.